haisam10/haisam10/README.md

   <div>
 - 🔭 I’m currently working on Travel joyfully, Turtleomg, Robnon Tech.<br>
 - 🌱 I’m currently learning computer science and engineering in  Shanto-Mariam University of Creative Technology <br>
-- 👯 I’m looking to collaborate on MDHH Group & Technology<br>
+- 👯 CEO and Founder on MDHH Group & Technology<br>
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...